healeycodes/niceware/README.md

 The transformation from bytes to passphrase is reversible.

-Because the wordlist is of exactly size 2^16, rust-niceware is also useful for convert cryptographic keys and other sequences of random bytes into human-readable phrases.
-With rust-niceware, a 128-bit key is equivalent to an 8-word phrase.
+Because the wordlist is of exactly size 2^16, niceware is also useful for convert cryptographic keys and other sequences of random bytes into human-readable phrases.
+With niceware, a 128-bit key is equivalent to an 8-word phrase.

 Similar to the source, heed this warning:

 > WARNING: The wordlist has not been rigorously checked for offensive words.
 Use at your own risk.

 ## Sample use cases
-- rust-niceware can be used to generate secure, semi-memorable, easy-to-type passphrases.
-A random 3-5 word phrase in rust-niceware is equivalent to a strong password for authentication to most online services.
+- niceware can be used to generate secure, semi-memorable, easy-to-type passphrases.
+A random 3-5 word phrase in niceware is equivalent to a strong password for authentication to most online services.
 For instance, `+8svofk0Y1o=` and `bacca cavort west volley` are equally strong (64 bits of randomness).

-- rust-niceware can be used to display cryptographic key material in a way that users can easily backup or copy between devices.
-For instance, the 128-bit random seed used to generate a 256-bit ECC key (~equivalent to a 3072-bit RSA key) is only 8 rust-niceware words.
+- niceware can be used to display cryptographic key material in a way that users can easily backup or copy between devices.
+For instance, the 128-bit random seed used to generate a 256-bit ECC key (~equivalent to a 3072-bit RSA key) is only 8 niceware words.
 With this 8-word phrase, you can reconstruct the entire public/private key pair.

 ## Tests